Hazardous Materials Spill

 Chemical Spills (Liquid, Gas, Solid)s

 There is a wide range of chemicals in the workplace.
 The safe cleanup of a chemical spill requires knowledge of the properties and hazards posed by the chemical and any added dangers posed by the location of the spill.
-If you believe a spill is beyond your capacity to clean up, do not attempt to do so on your own; STOP and contact the University Police.
+If you believe a spill is beyond your capacity to clean up or if you are unsure, do not attempt to do so on your own; STOP and contact the University Police.
 Spill kits with absorbents, neutralizing agents if applicable, protective equipment, and sealable waste buckets should be present in the workplace.
 Refer to the chemical Safety Data Sheet (SDS) for specific guidance on the chemical’s hazards and spill cleanup.

 Minor Spill